dekarpaulvictor/The-Playing-God-App/README.md

 # The Playing God App

-Just a simple react app showing how to use the `useReducer` hook to manage a global-ish state object.
+Just a simple React app showing how to use the `useReducer` hook to manage a global-ish state object.

 ### Inspiration